abeerration/Coding-Tutorial-Module-1/README.md

 ## Description & Goals

-This introductory course offers a quick first dive into coding using HTML/CSS/JavaScript web development and Python.
+This introductory tutorial offers a quick first dive into coding using HTML/CSS/JavaScript web development and Python.

-The course comprises of two modules.
+The tutorial comprises of two modules.

 - [**Module 1**](https://github.com/abeerration/Coding-Tutorial-Module-1) teaches hands-on web development basics.
 - [**Module 2**](https://github.com/abeerration/Coding-Tutorial-Module-2) comprises of Python and more web development, backed with a bit more computer theory.